coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

   after the “``[``” is applied at the beginning of each newline

 Notations disappear when a section is closed.
 No typing of the denoted expression is performed at definition time.
-Type-checking is done only at the time of use of the notation.
+Type checking is done only at the time of use of the notation.

 .. note:: Sometimes, a notation is expected only for the parser.
 To do